freggy/ragemode-lua/README.md

 But there are a few things that could be improved:

 * There has to be auto-completion when interacting with Minecraft APIs.
-Current worklfow had me browsing the Javadocs to get information about functions, params etc. (big PITA).
+Current workflow had me browsing the Javadocs to get information about functions, params etc. (big PITA).
 One possible solution for this could be generating definitions for a [Lua LSP](https://github.com/luals/lua-language-server) based on Spigot Javadocs.

 * It could be useful investigating if LuaJIT can be used instead of luaj.
 LuaJIT provides a more performant interpreter and is actively maintained unlike luaj which seems abandoned.
-See https://github.com/gudzpoz/luajava
+What could be used: https://github.com/gudzpoz/luajava

 ### Running